 MSS Year B can be completed in full-time mode over seven months or in part-time mode over a longer period within a maximum of seven years from the start of MSS Year A.

-ISU is searching for qualified applicants for MSS21 Thesis Projects to start in September 2020.
-The application deadline is Friday 14 August 2020.
-Please see the project descriptions and the admission requirements in this file.
+ISU is searching for qualified applicants for MSS21 Thesis Projects to start in January 2021.
+The application deadline is Sunday 6 December 2020.

 During the academic year, students have the opportunity to visit significant space-related enterprises and activities in Europe.
 Previously, visits have been made to Airbus Defence and Space, Safran Aircraft Engines, SES, European Space Operation Centre, European Space Agency HQ, European Astronaut Centre, CNES (French Space Agency), EUMETSAT, Telespazio Vega, UNESCO, University of Stuttgart Institute for Space Research and DLR (German Space Agency).
 Outside of the official MSS programme some students have organized their own visits to the ESA launch site in French Guiana, the European Space Technology Centre in The Netherlands and space-related facilities in Russia